mittalvaibhav1/leetcode/README.md

-# leetcode
+# Leetcode
-This repo contains my leetcode.com practice questions. **Link to Each Problem is Commented in each solution file**
+This repo contains my solutions for [leetcode.com](https://leetcode.com/) practice problems. **Link to each problem is commented in each solution file**
-## These Solutions are without main function , and will work directly if pasted on leetcode.com
+## These Solutions are without a main function , and will work directly if pasted on [Leetcode.com](https://leetcode.com/)